abraham-serafino/nobs/README.md

-## Meatier.JS
+## Node Bootstrap (No.BS)

-A more opinionated, better fleshed-out full stack JS framework for No.BS.
+Quickly generate fullstack ESNext apps with support for browser-autorefresh and Websocket-based APIs.

 ### Usage

 To install, type:

 ```
-npm install -g meatier
+npm install -g nodebs
 ```

-To create a new Meatier project, type:
+To create a new No.BS project, type:

  ```
-meatier my-new-project
+nobs my-new-project
 ```

 This will create a new working directory with your project bootstrapped inside.
 To